enessyarali/Easy-Warehouse/DesignDocument.md

     void modify(newRfid :String, newAvailable :Boolean, newDateOfStock :Date) Changes the value of attributes.
 If newRfid is different than rfid, to ensure consistency, fetches from the database all test results,------------------- referring to that rfid and, for each of them, calls setSkuItemRfid(newRfid) and propagates the changes to the database.

+    void setIsAvailable(isAvailable :Boolean)
+Changes the value of isAvailable.

 ```

 ### Item